qrzn23/min/wip/magick/content.md

 the foot of a cliff; but the easiest way — also the speediest, most direct, least obstructed, the way of minimum effort—would be simply to jump.
-I should have destroyed my will in the act of fulfilling it, or what I mistook for it; for the true will has no goal ; its nature being to Go.
-Similarly a paraboia is bound by one law which fixes its relations with two straight lines at every point ; yet it has no end short of infinity, and it continually changes its direc¬ tion.
+I should have destroyed my will in the act of fulfilling it, or what I mistook for it; for the true will has no goal; its nature being to Go.
+Similarly a paraboia is bound by one law which fixes its relations with two straight lines at every point; yet it has no end short of infinity, and it continually changes its direc¬ tion.
 The initiate who is aware Who he is can always check his conduct by reference to the determinants of his curve, and calculate